 Why It's Time to Start Tackling Aging Itself as a Disease

-Addressing aging as a disease offers a groundbreaking perspective on holistic health and preventative care.
-By targeting the fundamental aging processes, scientists hope to mitigate age-related diseases and enhance the overall quality of life in our later years.
+Addressing aging as a disease can create a groundbreaking perspective on holistic health and preventative care.
+Scientists hope to mitigate age-related diseases by targeting the fundamental processes of aging.
+They hope to enhance the overall quality of life in our later years.

 Aging is not merely the passage of time.
 It's an organic process that affects us all, influencing our bodies and our quality of life.
 Often, we focus on managing specific symptomatic issues associated with aging, such as knee pain or memory loss.
 But what if we started to view aging itself as a "disease" that could be tackled proactively to promote healthier, more graceful, and independent lives?